2008 Ecampus Graduates

 What makes you enjoy your new job?
 I have been on the job for three weeks at this time, and I have a lot to learn.
 I am becoming familiar with my new coworkers, the area and the natural resource concerns in the desert Southwest.
 This is big change from my previous location on the central coast of California, although many aspects of agriculture overlap between the two areas.
 My favorite part of the job is conservation planning and getting conservation on the ground.

 What would you say to current Ecampus students who are still working toward their degrees and career goals?
-My advice to current Ecampus students would be to be persistent, stay focused on your goals and stay in touch with your faculty adviser.
+My advice to current Ecampus students would be to be persistent, stay focused on your goals and stay in touch with your faculty advisor.
 I was able to set up a custom internship between the OSU Ecampus and the NRCS to finish my NRCS Conservation Planner Certification.
 This allowed me to earn six college credits, fulfill a requirement for my career and qualify for my new job.
 I actually enjoyed taking classes and learning through OSU Ecampus.
 That is what really matters.

 Learn more about our online B.S. in General Agriculture.